matthew-j-welte/gamebit/documentation/design.md

 - Show language rankings (languages favored in games)
 - Favorite games

+Fields:

+PlayerProfileViewModel:

+- Username
+- OverallRanking
+- VerifiedPlayerFullName
+- ProfileImageUrl
+- Level
+- PreviousLevelExperience
+- Experience
+- NextLevelExperience
+- Tokens
+- PrograammingLanguageExclusions
+- ProfessionalTitle
+- YearsTechnicalExperience
+- PlayerBio

+PlayerProgrammingLanguageDto

+- ProgrammingLanguageId
+- ProgrammingLangaugeName
+- ProgrammingLangaugeIconUrl

+**what if instead of keeping image urls in a bunch of different entities just use the id of that particular entity (for example ProgrammingLanguageId for logos of the languages) in a lookup of some kind on the frontend? or cached in the backend?
+I guess ideally it should be able to be updated without redeployment and be shared across all microservices**

 ## Tokens

 Similar to milestones or trophies.
 The main "reward system" found in gamebit